BurnOutTrader/fund-forge/README.md

 The current problem with the TradingView option is that lightweight charts free api does not support Renko or Heikin Ashi charts, so I temporarily halted development on this option in favour of completing a [rust charting](https://youtu.be/BU9TU3e1-UY) api using iced.rs.

 I am considering making a cheap paid cross-platform GUI in the future so that I can use the Trading View's `Platform edition api` which requires to have an established company, for this reason I have included only a single prohibition in the licence, to restrict commercial use in regard to re-selling any part of the fund-forge repository.

-I would like the platform to be 100% open source but realistically to get the best maintainable development of a GUI I might need to look into this option should the repo gain popularity. \
-This would allow me to pay front end developers to help with the GUI development and also pay any licensing fees associated with TradingView.

 I won't know how realistic this option is until I know how many people are using the engine, I will continue development of the rust charting api until I have a better sense of the overall direction and popularity (since this is a fairly niche repo). \
 Since the engine is open source you will need to undergo the rithmic verification independently, you can see Rithmic section below.
 [Current Licence](https://github.com/BurnOutTrader/fund-forge/blob/main/LICENCE.md)

-Everything mentioned above is flexible by discussion.

 ## fund-forge/src
 Fund forge /src is just for testing random functionality during development, it will not be used in the future, please use the test_strategy folder for testing and developing.